Quick Message

 The functions of refractory brick linings revolve around three core goals: “protecting equipment”, “ensuring process stability”, and “reducing energy consumption”.

-1. High-Temp Protection Function of Refractory Brick Linings: Safeguarding the Equipment Shell
+1. High-Temp Protection Function: Safeguarding the Equipment Shell

 The shells of industrial kilns are mostly made of steel (e.g., Q235 steel), which can only withstand temperatures of 300-400°C, while the temperature inside the furnace chamber often exceeds 1000°C. The refractory brick lining (especially the working layer) can directly withstand high temperatures, reducing the shell temperature to a safe range (usually ≤ 180°C).
 This prevents the shell from high-temperature deformation and oxidative corrosion, and extends the overall service life of the equipment.